 Yes – because Izmir was an important Ottoman port and there are mosques, hans, bazaars and hammams from the Ottoman era.

 No – because it was never really as important as Istanbul, Bursa, Konya, Edirne, Amasya, Kütahya and Manisa.
-Consequently, it didn’t receive the attention given to the Ottoman capital cities or places where imperial princes governed, in preparation to rule as sultans.
+Consequently, it didn’t receive attention given to the Ottoman capital cities or places where imperial princes governed, in preparation to rule as sultans.

 OTTOMAN IZMIR IN THE KEMERALTI BAZAAR QUARTER